Rugged Vitularia Shell, Vitularia salebrosa

 Rugged Vitularia Shell, Vitularia salebrosa.
 Shell collected off the beach at Punta Chivato, Baja California Sur, May 2022.
 Size: 7.3 cm (2.9 inches) x 4.2 cm (1.7 inches).
 Collection, photographs and identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-While most shells in this family are considered predators, this species feeds so slowly that it is considered an ectoparasite (parasitizing from the outside).
+Ecology and Behavior: While most shells in this family are considered predators, Rugged Vitularia Shells drill into their prey and feed so slowly that they are considered to be ectoparasites (parasitizing from the outside).
 Research has shown that these shells take at least 90 days, to feed on their host.
 In some cases, feeding can take more than 200 days.
-Rugged Vitularias parasitize oysters and slipper shells.
+Rugged Vitularia Shells parasitize oysters and slipper shells.
+They are preyed upon by crabs, fish, and sea stars.
+They are gonochoric and reproduce sexually, with internal fertilization.
+There is no mention in the available literature of them engaging in any types of commensal, or symbiotic relationships.
+From a conservation perspective they have not been formally evaluated.